Acne Treatment Singapore: Topical and Oral Options (2026)

 Types of Acne

-Acne occurs in different forms and is classified into non-inflammatory and inflammatory types.
+Acne can appear in various forms and is categorized into non-inflammatory and inflammatory types.

 Non-Inflammatory Acne